prog4biol/pfb2019/README.md

 ```
 > 'file_object' is a name of a variable.
 This can be anything.

+__Reading the contents of a file__

 Now that we have opened a file and created a file object we can do things with it, like read it.
 Lets read all the contents at once.

-Let't cat the contents on the _command line_ to see what's in it before we open it in python
+Let's cat the contents on the _command line_ to see what's in it before we open it in python

 ```bash
 $ cat seq.nt.fa